 Saturn glows steadily in the south-southwest at nightfall.
 Antares, less bright, twinkles 12° to Saturn's lower right.
 Saturn is currently retrograde

-Uranus in Aries is in the southeastern sky in the early hours of the morning.
+Uranus in Aries is hidden in the glow of dawn.

 Distant Neptune can be found among the background stars of Pisces.